Artis-M/WhereSkate/README.md

 - As a user, I want to be able to set my profile picture, username, and other info.
 - As a user, I want to be able to see my profile statistics, such as average location rating.
 - As a user, I want to receive notification when a new location has been added in my local area.
+- As a user, I want to be able to comment on other user’s shared locations.

 **Won&#39;t have:**